Tyrrrz/route-descriptor/README.md

 ## Usage

-The package's main entry point is the `route(...)` function exported from `route-descriptor` module.
-You can use it to create a route descriptor by specifying the route's path and the type that encapsulates its parameters.
+Routes are created by calling the `route(...)` function with the route's path and a type that encapsulates its parameters.
-The resulting route descriptor is itself another function that accepts the route's parameters and uses them to resolve the matching URL.
+This returns another function which can be further evaluated against a specific set of route parameters to resolve the matching URL.

-### Static route (no parameters)
+### Describing a static route

-A static route is a route that has no parameters and, as a result, always has the same URL.
+Static routes are routes that have no parameters and, as a result, always resolve to the same URL.
-To create a descriptor for a static route, call `route(...)` with a plain path and without specifying any generic arguments:
+To create a descriptor for a static route, call `route(...)` with just the route's path:

 ```ts
 import { route } from 'route-descriptor';